The benefits of wheelchairs

 - Indoor/outdoor: designed to offer the best of both worlds.
 Will not be as light and portable as some models, nor as robust as others, but may provide a good balance of features.

-There are some key features to be aware of before choosing an electric wheelchair.
+There are some key factors to be aware of before choosing an electric wheelchair.

 The most common type of ‘drive control’ on an electric wheelchair is a joystick mounted on one of the armrests.
 In theory, these are very simple, although they can sometimes prove difficult to learn.